astalker/caledonian-stamps/competitions-glasgow.md

 ## Junior Thematic Cup

-Presented to the Glasgow philatelic Society by A;ex McConnell in 1968
+Presented to the Glasgow Philatelic Society by Alex McConnell in 1968

 Awarded for Thematic Entries